2026 Schedule of Events

 PENOBSCOT SENSE OF PLACE & BIRCH BARK CANOES

-with Penobscot Cultural Director James E. Francis, Sr. and Penobscot Guide Jason Pardilla
+with Penobscot Nation Cultural & Historic Preservation Director James E. Francis, Sr. and Penobscot Guide Jason Pardilla

 Penobscot Cultural Director James E. Francis, left, walks by the birch bark canoes gathered for the 2025 Flotilla held in West Cove, Greenville Junction Wharf last summer.

 PENOBSCOT SENSE OF PLACE, with James E. Francis, Sr. ~ Learn first-hand the Penobscot legend of Mt.
 Kineo and how moose are part of the creation story.
-At once funny and informative, Mr. Francis traces the Wabanaki origins of Maine geographic names that many people will recognize today.
+At once funny and informative, Mr. Francis traces the Wabanaki origins and meanings of current Maine geographic names that many people will recognize today.

 BIRCH BARK CANOES with Jason Pardilla ~ Jason will bring a traditional birch bark canoe aboard the Kate.
 He will share insights about its construction, historical significance, and differences compared to modern canoes.
 In 1853, Penobscot Guide Joseph Attien led Thoreau on a birch bark canoe journey along traditional Wabanaki water routes, first steaming up Moosehead Lake in a boat much like the Katahdin.